Program Overview

 MHS Learning Outcomes

-- Evaluate and apply methods in health economics and economic evaluation in public health research
+- Evaluate and apply methods in health economics and economic evaluation in public health research.

-- Assess the analytical methods in health economics and economic techniques in the fields of health services research and health policy
+- Assess the analytical methods in public health, including cost-effectiveness analysis, in the fields of health services research and health policy.